erikdubois/ArchBudgieI3/README.md

 ##Change the theme

 Sometimes you can change the present theme to its dark equivalent.
 This is the case in Gnome/Budgie.
 In the gnome-tweak-tool you can change this.
+Here we will have to do this with

+    lxappearance and qtconfig-qt4.

 ##Install Arc Theme